 From Viewers to Potential Customers

 Excess of anything is a disaster, even attention.
 A video full of interesting facts and funny emotions without any business need may misinterpret your channel’s image.
-Startups need to make sure their video content successfully deliver the message and leave viewers intrigued enough to seek for more information on the product.
+To promote your startup, make sure your video content successfully delivers the message and leave viewers intrigued enough to seek for more information on the product.
 Further, your video needs to have a point of call-to-action that can direct viewers towards learning more about your product.

 Quality Not Quantity

-This is where startups trying to market via YouTube.
+This is why startups are trying to promote through YouTube.
 Even though the platform is free, no one wants to watch an hour-long video with useless information.
 Make your videos concise and pitch in quality information; you’d be surprised to see viewers sticking to your content for the unique way you’re delivering the idea.